Is MadLab for me ?

 What do I need to run a workshop ?

 How do I book MadLab ?

 MadLab is a unique, hands-on electronics workshop for children and adults.
 In the workshop participants solder electronic components onto specially-designed circuit boards.
-There are currently over forty MadLab kits which people can make - the simplest being Flashing Lights, the most complicated a programmable robot which is able to find its way around a maze.
+There are currently over fifty MadLab kits which people can make - the simplest being Flashing Lights, the most complicated a programmable robot which is able to find its way around a maze.
 The excitement of MadLab is learning how to use a soldering iron, and actually being able to make and take home a working electronic circuit.

 What the Press says about MadLab